fchristo/private-roster/README.md

 # roster

-This is my submission for the Roster challenge proposed by Timothy Thomas for a job application.
+This is my submission for the Roster challenge for a previous job application.
 To execute the commands, invoke tasks have been made for your convenience.
 To generate documentation for the project, run invoke gen-docs and open index.html inside the generated _build directory

 ## python setup